nus-cs1010/2324-s1/docs/messages.md

 }
 ```

-To fix this, double check if the function needs to return anything.
+To fix this, double-check if the function needs to return anything.
 If not, change the return type to `void`.
 Otherwise, return the appropriate value.

-### W. Parameter not declared, defaulting to type `int`
+### Warning: Parameter is not declared, defaulting to type `int`

 The type of each parameter to a function must be declared explicitly.
-Not doing so would lead to code that are cognitively harder to understand and bug prone than necessary.
+Not doing so would lead to code that is cognitively harder to understand and bug-prone than necessary.

 For example,